Discover the Heart of Estajoca Ranch

 Our Legacy

 We are a family-owned and operated small business located in Suwannee County, Florida.
-For generations, our family has been deeply involved in the cattle industry.
-From owning and operating a dairy in Chipley to backgrounding and finishing steers here in Suwannee County, we are proud to carry on a tradition rooted in hard work and respect for the land.
+For over a century, our family has been deeply involved in the cattle industry.
+From owning and operating a dairy in Chipley, Florida to cow/calf production in Bradford County, and now backgrounding and finishing steers here in Suwannee County, we are proud to carry on a tradition rooted in hard work and respect for the land.

 Every day, we are grateful to be stewards of this land, raising high-quality beef in a low-stress, natural environment.
 Our animals are never given steroids, growth hormones, or antibiotics.
 We take pride in the beef we produce and look forward to providing your family with fresh, locally-raised beef.

-We are proud members of the Florida Cattlemen’s Association, Florida Farm Bureau, and our local farm co-op.
+We are proud members of the Florida Cattlemen’s Association, Florida Farm Bureau, and Farmers Cooperative.

 The Rise and Fall of the State of Muskogee